-This document presents Wollongong City Council's revised Delivery Program 2012-2017 (adopted 17 February 2014).
-It focuses on financial sustainability of Council.
-The Delivery Program outlines actions that we will work towards to deliver the community goals included in the Wollongong 2022 Community Strategic Plan.
+This document presents Wollongong City Council's draft Delivery Program 2012-2017 revised to focus on financial sustainability.
+Our draft Delivery Program is an informative document that outlines actions that we will work towards to deliver the community goals included in the Wollongong 2022 Community Strategic Plan.

 The Lord Mayor's message contained in this document outlines the highlights and projects that Council has worked towards over the past year.
 These projects make us proud of our unique local area and the achievements of Council to deliver on the needs of the community.
-It is Council's responsibility to ensure the long-term financial position it finds itself in is strong enough to meet the needs of its residents well into the future.
+While our community should be celebrated, it is Council's responsibility to ensure the long-term financial position it finds itself in is strong enough to meet the needs of its residents well into the future.

 Wollongong Council is in a financial position which is similar to most Council's across the state.
-We like many Council's, are finding that the services we are asked to offer continue to rise whilst ageing infrastructure, a reduction in funding from other tiers of government, and the cap on revenue coming into Council has presented a financial gap.
+We like many Council's, are finding that the services we are asked to offer continue to rise whilst ageing infrastructure, a reduction in funding from other tiers of government and the cap on revenue coming into Council has presented a financial gap.

 Council is well positioned financially to provide services in the short to medium term with strong cash holdings, low levels of debt and balanced cash flow over the past 10 years.
-The challenge remains, over the long term, to make sure we have the money for the maintenance and renewal of our city's aging road and buildings.

 At Council, we have also undertaken a Financial Sustainability Program since July 2008.
 This program has utilised a number of strategies to achieve recurrent budget improvements without having a negative impact on the community.
 The total improvements achieved to date through this program are \$20.3 million.
-This challenge was accepted by Wollongong City Council and with the launch of a 'Securing our Future', a review to address the funding gap in August 2013, an engagement process commenced.
-This process took Wollongong residents on a journey through the issue being faced, options to consider and ways to address the funding gap.
-It included conversations about applying for a special rate variation and its meeting on 17 February 2014; Councillors endorsed Wollongong City Council's Special Variation Application to the Independent Pricing and Regulation Tribunal.